Clay County, FL

 -

 February 20, 2024- Daytime lane closures on Russell Road at the Oak Stream entrance area begin on February 26 to expand the shoulder to set up the permanent MOT for the roadway work.
-Watch for flaggers
+Watch for flaggers.

-January 19, 2024-Access to Oak Stream Drive will be closed on Russell Road beginning February 12, for sidewalk and crosswalk installation.
+- January 19, 2024-Access to Oak Stream Drive will be closed on Russell Road beginning February 12, for sidewalk and crosswalk installation.
 Residents will need to use the Sandridge Road entrance and exit.
 Emergency crews will have full access.
 The contractor has 180 days to complete the entire project in the area, and that entrance will be closed for a portion of that.
 We’ll have a concrete time frame in the upcoming days, and we’ll release that to our community.

 - January 11, 2024- Motorists should expect single-lane closures and a 35-mph low-speed zone in the work area.
 Access to Oak Stream Drive will be closed on Russell Road beginning February 12, for sidewalk and crosswalk installation.
 Residents will need to use the Sandridge Road entrance and exit.
 Emergency crews will have full access.
 Work will take up to 180 days to complete.